PranavYadu/Sudoku-Solver/README.md

   - Automatic grid detection and digit recognition (using OpenCV and Tesseract OCR).
   - Solves the puzzle and overlays the solution on the image.
   - Option to save the solved image.

+- **Game Mode**
+  - **Difficulty Levels**: Easy, Medium, Hard, Extreme

+  - **Game Controls**
+    - **Number Pad**: Click numbers 1-9 to fill cells
+    - **Hint Button**: Get a hint for the current puzzle
+    - **Clear Button**: Clear all user entries
+    - **Reset Button**: Reset the puzzle to the initial state

+  - **Features**
+    - Real-time conflict detection
+    - Timer to track solving time
+    - Score calculation based on difficulty and time
+    - Highlights for row, column, and box
+    - Tracks player statistics and best times

-## Visualize Backtracking
+## Visualise Backtracking

-In manual mode, after solving a Sudoku puzzle, you can click the **Show Backtracking** button to visualize the backtracking algorithm step-by-step.
+In manual mode, after solving a Sudoku puzzle, you can click the **Show Backtracking** button to visualise the backtracking algorithm step-by-step.
 This feature animates how the solver explores possibilities and finds the solution, helping you understand the solving process.

 - **How to use:**
   1. Enter your puzzle in manual mode.